GEOS-ESM/MAPL/tutorial/tutorials/hello_world/README.md

 ```
 This says we will be using decomposing each dimension of the grid by 1 (so no decomposition at all!).
 A rule of thumb, the number of MPI tasks must be equal to NX*NY.

+Finally in you should see a "cap_restart" file in the run directory.
+This is the time the application will actually start at.
+It must be equal or later than the BEG_DATE  in the CAP.rc and before the END_DATE.
+Note that generally these are only needed when running real experiments with the model.
+One final note about the "cap_restart".
+When the application finishes it overwrites the cap_restart with the final application time.

 Now to connect this to the output.
 We see the that it reports
 ```
 SHMEM: Total PEs = 1